sam-fsd/Terraform-Up-n-Running/README.md

 - **Best practices** - Security, modularity, and maintainability
 - **Real-world scenarios** - Practical implementations that mirror production environments

+***NOTE: Some of the examples in the book use resources that have been deprecated, but my examples provide current solutions to those nuances.***

 ## 📖 Book Chapters & Projects

 ### Chapter 2: Getting Started with Terraform